-In addition to some favorable case law, the IRS decided in favor of the taxpayer in Private Letter Rulings 200521002and 200651030.
+In addition to some favorable case law, the IRS decided in favor of the taxpayer in Private Letter Rulings 200521002 and 200651030.
 Both Private Letter Rulings addressed a testamentary trust that owned real estate and regularly did 1031 exchanges.
 The trust was due to terminate at a certain time and, per the trust’s termination plan, the assets of the trust would eventually be held in an LLC.
 The trust was expected to terminate during the exchange period in two of its transactions and immediately after the completion of a 1031 exchange in a third transaction.
 In each ruling, the IRS held that the termination of the trust and subsequent transfer of the properties to the LLC would not ruin the 1031 exchange transactions.

 Despite these positive decisions, the IRS has not published any rulings that give investors certainty regarding the ability to defer tax in an exchange if the taxpayer uses a drop and swap structure.

 Moreover, there are other methods by which the IRS may challenge a drop and swap transaction.
-For example, partners who drop down to TIC owners but continue to operate as a partnership for their profit and loss allocations or for their purchase agreement negotiations may have a hard time arguing that individuals really dropped out of the partnership.
-In this situation, the IRS would likely find that the substance of the transaction occurred at the partnership level, rather than the individual level.
-See Chase v.
-Commissioner of Internal Revenue.
+For example, partners who drop down to tenancy in common ownership but continue to operate as a partnership for their profit and loss allocations or for their sale agreement negotiations may have a hard time arguing that they are not still operating as a partnership.
+In this situation, the IRS would likely find that the substance of the transaction occurred at the partnership level, rather than the individual level.[iv]

-Within the last few years, the taxing authorities have started to pay attention to drop and swap transaction.
-For example, in late 2007, the California Franchise Tax Board (“FTB”) issued a notice with regard to its examination of like kind exchanges involving TIC interests.
+Within the last few years, California taxing authorities have paid increasing attention to drop and swap transactions.
+In late 2007, the California Franchise Tax Board (“FTB”) issued a notice with regard to its examination of like kind exchanges involving TIC interests.[v]
 The notice indicated that the FTB would be examining whether TIC interests were actually disguised partnership interests.
-Although taxpayers have been relying on Revenue Procedure 2002-22to structure their TIC transactions, the FTB stated that the conditions set forth in the Revenue Procedure would be considered minimum requirements for determining the existence of a TIC interest in rental real estate.
-This notice serves to remind investors that a TIC interest may be characterized as a partnership interest if the transaction is not structured properly.
-Since the partnership interests are not exchangeable, this can ruin an exchange.
+Although taxpayers have relied on Revenue Procedure 2002-22 to structure their TIC transactions, the FTB stated that the conditions set forth in the Revenue Procedure would be considered minimum requirements for determining the existence of a TIC interest in rental real estate.
+This notice serves to remind investors that a TIC interest may be characterized as a partnership interest if the transaction is not structured properly, potentially ruining an exchange.

 A drop and swap is a complicated transaction with a variety of tax implications.
-Below are some practical tips; however, investors should work closely with their CPA or attorney and analyze all of the tax issues involved with their specific transaction.
+Below are some practical tips; however, investors should work closely with their CPA or attorney and analyze all of the tax issues involved with their specific transaction:

-- Drop out of the entity as early as possible before the closing of the relinquished property.
+- Drop out of the entity as early as possible before the closing of the relinquished property;

-- Hold the replacement property for a sufficient amount of time prior to transferring to any entity.
+- Hold the replacement property for a sufficient amount of time prior to transferring to any entity;

-- Maintain adequate records in order to establish evidence of intent to hold the relinquished or replacement property for business or investment purposes.
+- Maintain adequate records in order to establish evidence of intent to hold the relinquished or replacement property for business or investment purposes;

 - When dropping into TIC interests, follow as many of the criteria set forth in Rev. Proc.
-2002-22 as possible, i.e., share in the profits and expenses on a pro rata basis.
+2002-22 as possible, i.e., share in the profits and expenses on a pro rata basis;

 - When selling the relinquished property, negotiate and enter into the sale agreement as individuals.

-Revenue Ruling 75-292, 1975 WL 35378 (1975)
+See Revenue Ruling 77-337, 1977 WL 43782 (1977); Revenue Ruling 75-292, 1975 WL 35378 (1975)

-PLR 2006-51030 (September 19, 2006)
+PLR 2005-21002 (February 24, 2005); PLR 2006-51030 (September 19, 2006)

-Chase v.
+[iv] See Chase v.
 Commissioner of Internal Revenue, 92 T.C.
 874 (1989)